FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 more expected to join in the coming months.
 By being on the “tap map”, Limerick

-Businesses of all kinds are agreeing to refill water bottles with tap water for free.--- 15
+Businesses of all kinds are agreeing to refill water bottles with tap water for free.
+---
+15

 This can be viewed on www.ilovelimerick.ie/refill-ie-initiative/